 Five years can make a world of difference.
-In 1995 an assessment of housing policy would have looked much different from the one provided in this article.
-Instead of discussing the emerging consensus surrounding housing policy, this article would have asked whether there was a role for the Federal Government at all.
-Today, debates over housing are more likely to concern allocations to a particular HUD program than the future of the agency itself.
+In 1995 an assessment of housing policy would have looked much different from the one we provide in this article.
+Instead of writing about the emerging consensus surrounding housing policy, we would have written about whether there was a role for the Federal Government at all.
+Today, debates over housing are more likely to concern the amount of budgetary authority to be allocated to a particular HUD program as opposed to debates about the future of the agency itself.
 Nevertheless, we must not forget that millions of unassisted low- and moderate-income households pay one-half of their incomes in rent or live in severely inadequate housing.
-Challenges abound; HUD will be judged in the future by how well it deals with them today.
+Challenges abound; we will be judged in the future by how well we deal with them today.

-Endnotes
+Authors

+Michael H. Schill is professor of law and urban planning at New York University and Director of the Law School's Center for Real Estate and Urban Policy.

+Susan M. Wachter is professor of real estate and finance at the Wharton School of the University of Pennsylvania and former Assistant Secretary for Policy Development and Research at the United States Department of Housing and Urban Development.
+This essay is based upon a keynote address given on October 2, 2000, at the HUD "Housing Policy in the New Millennium" conference.

+Notes
-1 A recent study of public housing suggests that the overwhelming majority of developments are in good or fair quality.
-According to the Public Housing Assessment System ratings of 14,000 public housing developments, 80 percent were in good to excellent condition (U.S. Department of Housing and Urban Development, 2000a).

-2 The one-for-one replacement requirement mandated that before a PHA could demolish a unit of public housing, it had to replace that unit.
+- 1. A recent study of public housing suggests that the overwhelming majority of developments are in good or fair quality.
+According to the PHAS ratings of 14,000 public housing developments, 80 percent were in good to excellent condition (U.S. Department of Housing and Urban Development, 2000a). - 2.
+The one-for-one replacement rule mandated that before a PHA could demolish a unit of public housing it would have to replace that unit.
 In most instances, the replacement could not be achieved with a housing voucher.
-In many cities, this rule effectively stopped authorities from demolishing deteriorated public housing because of a lack of funding or sites for replacement housing (Schill, 1993).

-3 Some analysts (Gaffney, 2000; Thomas, 2000), including HUD's Inspector General, are less sanguine about the progress HUD has made in improving management.
-The United States General Accounting Office (2000b) has included the agency on its "high risk" list since 1994 because of weak internal controls, inadequate information and financial systems, an ineffective organizational structure, and an insufficient mix of staff with proper skills.

-4 QHWRA states that PHAs must reserve 40 percent of new public housing admissions for families at or below 30 percent of the area median income.
-PHAs must reserve at least 75 percent of new Section 8 admissions for families at or below 30 percent of the area median income.

-5 Relatively little research has been done to document the concentration of Section 8 households in metropolitan areas, to understand the locations of and causes behind these concentrations, and to examine their effect on neighborhoods.
-One recent study (Galster et al., 1999), however, finds evidence that, at least with respect to census tracts in Baltimore County with low and moderate house values, concentrations of Section 8 tenants can have an adverse effect on property values.
-This effect was attributed in part to bad management and maintenance practices.
-Press reports have attributed certain problems, such as increased levels of crime, to Section 8 housing.
+In many cities, this rule effectively stopped authorities from demolishing deteriorated public housing because of a lack of funding or sites for replacement housing (Schill, 1993). - 3.
+Some analysts (Gaffney, 2000; Thomas, 2000), including HUD's Inspector General, are less sanguine about the progress HUD has made in improving management.
+Since 1994 the GAO (2000b) has included the agency on its "high risk" list because of weak internal controls, inadequate information and financial systems, an ineffective organizational structure and an insufficient mix of staff with proper skills. - 4.
+QHWRA provides that PHA must reserve 40 percent of its public housing new admissions for families whose incomes do not exceed 30 percent of the area median income.
+PHAs must reserve at least 75 percent of new Section 8 admissions for families whose income does not exceed 30 percent of the area median income. - 5.
+Relatively little research has been done to document the concentration of Section 8 households in metropolitan areas, understand the causes behind these concentrations and, examine their impact on neighborhoods.
+One recent study, evidence found that concentrations of Section 8 tenants lowered property values in census tracts in Baltimore County, Maryland, with low and moderate house values.
+This impact was thought to be attributable partly to bad management and maintenance practices.
+Press reports have attributed certain problems, such as increases in crime, to Section 8 housing.